quotient-ai/quotient-python/README.md

 ## Overview

-`quotientai` is an SDK and CLI built to manage artifacts (prompts, datasets), and run evaluations on [Quotient](https://quotientai.co).
+`quotientai` is an SDK and CLI for logging data to [Quotient](https://quotientai.co), and running hallucination and document attribution detections for retrieval and search-augmented AI systems.

 ## Installation